Martin Sandoval: Corruption

 At the heart of the investigation was approximately $70,000 in government-supplied cash Sandoval took from a representative of red-light camera company SafeSpeed, LLC.
 This company was working with authorities.
 Sandoval agreed to act as the company's "protector" in the state senate in exchange for this cash.
 SafeSpeed received a portion of the money collected from traffic tickets, and Sandoval began receiving a monthly bribe after complaining that he was not receiving kickbacks on SafeSpeed's ticket revenue.
 He also agreed that he had accepted bribery from other people in exchange for using his Senate position, involving at least 5 other participants and with Sandoval directing at least 2 other people.
 Sandoval also agreed that he had falsified federal and Illinois tax returns, including claiming 2017 income of $125,905 when his income was at least $259,255, and also underreporting his income for 2012 through 2016.

 As part of his plea agreement, Sandoval agreed to cooperate with federal investigations.
 At his plea hearing, he was released on $10,000 bond and banned from leaving the state, and was scheduled for sentencing in July.
+However, Sandoval would instead continue to cooperate with prosecutors, who recommended a light sentence for him.
+It was also noted at the time of his death in December 2020 that ComEd even admitted to a bribery scheme connected to attempts to influence Illinois Speaker of the House Mike Madigan just months after Sandoval's guilty plea, with Madigan confidant Michael McClain, former ComEd CEO Anne Pramaggiore, former ComEd executive and lobbyist John Hooker, and former lobbyist Jay Doherty all eventually being given bribery charges in November 2020.
+Despite this, it was never made clear if Sandavol's cooperation had contributed to this ComEd crackdown, with Sandoval never being criminally charged for anything connected to ComEd.
+However, it was also noted that in November 2020, the same month the four ComEd figures were criminally charged, that prosecutors had stated in a court filing that they intended to make use of Sandoval's cooperation for "at least several more months," stating that Sandoval "has been fully compliant with the conditions of his release and has provided valuable cooperation that is expected to last at least several more months."